lcdb/lcdb-wf/docs/decisions.rst

 Sometimes primary assemblies are available; sometimes primary chromosome fastas are available but the top-level is actually primary (rat, Ensembl); A GTF might not be available (pombe, Ensembl); or only a toplevel assembly is available and we need to remove the haplotypes and alt loci out (hg19, Ensembl).
+Thus, there seems to be no good way to pass an organism name and cleanly get back a full set of references.

 Reference nomenclature and directory structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Given that we need references for workflows, where should we keep them?

 Options considered: